 - Reduce the flame after the oil has heated up.
 Toss in the mustard seeds.

 - Allow the mustard seeds to pop.

-- After that, add the urad dal.
-Urad dal is an optional ingredient that may be omitted.
+- After that, add the urad dal and channa dal.

-- Fry on low heat, turning often until the urad dal becomes brown.
+- Fry on low heat, turning often until the dal becomes little brown.

 - Add the curry leaves and asafoetida last.
 Mix thoroughly.

 - Turn off the heat and pour the tempering into the curd rice mixture right away.
 Mix well once more.

 - Serve with a few coriander leaves, pomegranate arils, or grapes on top of south Indian rice dish.
 You may also leave off the fruits and serve the it plain.
 Serve with fried sun-dried green chilies or mango pickles from South India.